-You are concerned about how being myopic can bring inconvenience to your child’s daily life, may even affect their academic performance and even future career choices.
+You are concerned about how being myopic can bring inconvenience to your child’s daily life, and may even affect their academic performance and future career choices.

-You have even heard that Myopia increases their risk of blindness!
-You know you need to do something about it and you have.
-You tried giving them diet rich in Vit A, omega-3, and leafy vegetables, sit further away from the TV, or even reduce digital device usage, but their spectacle prescription increases year after year.
+You must have heard that myopia increases the risk of blindness!
+Hence, you need to do something to control it.
+You tried giving them a diet rich in Vit A, omega-3, and leafy vegetables, sitting further away from the TV, or even reducing digital device usage, but their spectacle prescription increases year after year.

 You are feeling helpless and lost.
-Let us help!
+If that is the case, let us help!